And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 They're making their case on documents.

-They've requested all these documents, they've requested documents that haven't been written.
+They've requested documents that haven't been written.

 They've requested documents that have never been printed.

-They want everything they can get, and they're asking for so much they know they're going to get turned down, and the game plan then is to accuse the White House of hiding something.
+They want everything they can get, and they're asking for so much they know they're going to get turned down.

 And that's where they're going to focus on this at the committee level.

-They got Miguel Estrada.
+That's how they got Miguel Estrada.

-It's in the playbook, and then that's the area they're going to focus on.
+And then that's the area they're going to focus on.

 These special interest groups come out of the woodwork with some of this off-the-wall stuff.

-Um, it'll it'll provide only a uh a distraction.
+You know, it'll provide only a distraction.

-And it just it makes me laugh.
+And it just, it makes me laugh.

 Now, when I read stuff like this, I conjure a mental picture.

-It's it's sort of like we put together the parody of Roberts driving the abortion clinic bomber to the clinic.
+It's sort of like we put together the parody of Roberts driving the abortion clinic bomber to the clinic.

-When you see it, it's a tactily absurd.
+When you see it, it's apparently absurd.

-Now the other day he was praised for doing pro bono work.
+Now, the other day he was praised for doing pro bono work.

-Today he's hit for doing pro bono work.
+Today, he's hit for doing pro bono work.

-And of course the National Mining Association, what are they?
+And of course, the National Mining Association, what are they?

 They're rapists.